How to enhance sports field durability

 Pests affect a plant’s health through reduced rooting, which leads to reduced stability and water/nutrient uptake.
 They also damage foliage, compromising photosynthesis, plant recovery, resistance to wear and turf cover.

 This is compounded by some pests having multiple generational populations, leading to multiple outbreaks.
-Scarab larvae from African Black beetles and Argentine Scarabs regularly attack turf grass in Australia, decimating root systems.
+Scarab larvae from African Black beetles and Argentine Scarabs regularly attack turf grass, decimating root systems.
 Caterpillars – for example, Armyworm and Sod webworm – cause frequent turf damage.
 In high populations, they can strip large areas of green leaf from the turf surface, which reduces turf recovery and resilience.

 Once damage is obvious, it’s too late to prevent loss of durability.
 This is why season-long control options are the most effective in controlling and maintaining field quality and durability.